2022-07-10 by Paul Wagner

 • “Because of your smile, you make life more beautiful.”

 • “The real power of the Buddha was that he had so much love.
-He saw people trapped in their notions of small separate self, feeling guilty or proud of that self, and he offered revolutionary teachings that resounded like a lion’s roar, like a great rising tide, helping people to wake up and break free from the prison of ignorance.”
+He saw people trapped in their notions of small separate self, feeling guilty or proud of that self, and he offered powerful teachings that resounded like a lion’s roar, like a great rising tide, helping people to wake up and break free from the prison of ignorance.”

 • “Many people think excitement is happiness….
 But when you are excited, you are not peaceful.
 True happiness is based on peace.”